DaniAGonzalez/prior-guided-antibody-design/README.md

 ## Honest scope

-Everything downstream of the binding oracle is **predicted** P(binder) under a **transferred proxy** (the oracle is trained on 10-mers of one framework; the generator makes 8 to 18 mers).
-No wet lab validation.
+Everything downstream of the binding oracle is **predicted** P(binder) under a **transferred proxy** (the oracle is trained on 10-mers of one framework; the generator makes 8- to 18-mers).
+No wet-lab validation.
+The scientific claims are about optimization dynamics — the loop optimizes an objective when it has headroom — not about experimentally validated binders.
 The contribution is a reproducible **method** and a set of controlled optimization experiments, not a designed therapeutic.

+## License

+`TODO` — see `LICENSE`.

 ## How to cite